 Interestingly, Nasdaq recently asked the U.S. Securities and Exchange Commission to allow it to require listed companies to have at least one woman director and one director who self-identifies as an underrepresented group and to potentially delist companies failing to disclose board diversity information.
-If other exchanges were to follow suit, they would align with the recent changes Institutional
+If other exchanges were to follow suit, they would align with the recent changes Institutional Shareholder Services made to its proxy voting recommendations and with developments in certain countries around the world on the gender diversity front.

-"Gender Diversity at the Board Level Can Mean Innovation Success," by J. Yo-Jud Cheng and Boris Groysberg, MIT Sloan Management Review, January 22, 2020: https://sloanreview.mit.edu/ article/gender-diversity-at-the-board-level-can-mean-innovation-success/.
+[&]quot;Gender Diversity at the Board Level Can Mean Innovation Success," by J. Yo-Jud Cheng and Boris Groysberg, MIT Sloan Management Review, January 22, 2020: https://sloanreview.mit.edu/ article/gender-diversity-at-the-board-level-can-mean-innovation-success/.